 - 1. Parent or guardian must submit a letter to the Assistant Principal/Dean's Office at least one week in advance of the absence. - 2.
 The student will be given an absence notification form to be signed by his/her teachers and returned to the Dean's Office the same day.
 Failure to return the form may result in an unexcused absence. - 3.
 It is the student's responsibility to arrange for work and make-up tests with his/her teachers. - 4.
 Teachers will be under no obligation to give students special assistance or tutorials for the material missed while the student vacationed. - 5.
 The following categories have been established, explaining both teacher and student responsibilities and obligations. - a.
 EXCUSED The student's absence is unavoidable and of a non-discretionary nature.
-Illness, accident, death in the family, medical appointments, Asst.
-Principal/Dean's approved college visits and approved school-sponsored co-curricular activities are examples of excused absences.
+Illness, accident, death in the family, medical appointments, and approved school-sponsored co-curricular activities are examples of excused absences.
 All work missed during the absence, including tests, can be made up.
 Teachers are expected to help students acquire materials or information missed during the absence. - b.
 UNEXCUSED The student's absence is avoidable and of a discretionary nature.
 Truancy (excessive absences from class/classes) and non-family vacations are examples of unexcused absences.
 Whether or not tests are allowed to be made up is at the discretion of the teacher.
 Students are responsible for determining the credit status of missed work, tests, and class time from each teacher before this type of absence occurs. - c.
-UNEXCUSED WITH GRACE family vacations and unapproved college visits are examples of unexcused absences for which grace will permit the makeup of schoolwork.
+UNEXCUSED WITH GRACE family vacations are an example of unexcused absences for which grace will permit the makeup of schoolwork.
 The student is responsible for obtaining assignments and covering material missed during the absence.
 It is best that these assignments are resolved prior to the leave of absence.
 Students are responsible for determining the credit status of missed work, tests, and class time from each teacher before this type of absence occurs.

-6. Anticipated Absences, College Visits, Early Dismissals
+Anticipated Absences, Early Dismissals

-- i.
-If a student must be absent from school for reasons other than sickness, permission must be requested in writing from the Assistant Principal/Dean's Office at least two school days in advance.
-Neglecting to get prior permission may result in an unexcused absence and disciplinary consequences. - ii.
-Students are not normally permitted to extend their vacation periods without being charged an Unexcused with Grace absence.
+• If a student must be absent from school for reasons other than sickness, permission must be requested in writing from the Assistant Principal/Dean's Office at least two school days in advance.
+Neglecting to get prior permission may result in an unexcused absence and disciplinary consequences.

-d.
+• Students are not normally permitted to extend their vacation periods without being charged an Unexcused with Grace absence.

 Long-Term Absence Policy

-i.
 Long-term absence is defined as any absence of nine or more consecutive school days resulting from prolonged illness, surgery, or therapeutic treatment.
 The school must be notified when parents first learn of the possibility of an extended absence.
-Arrangements for schoolwork and the student's return to school are to be coordinated through the student's guidance counselor and approved by the Assistant Principal for Academics.
+Arrangements for schoolwork and the student's return to school are to be coordinated through the student's guidance counselor and approved by the Assistant Principal-Curriculum and Instruction.